-Parkland College Theatre
+Parkland College Theatres

-The Parkland Theatre, a flexible proscenium theatre with 315 seats, is the performance home for Parkland theatre, choral, and instrumental groups and is also used by community arts organizations, speakers, guest professional artists, and theatre classes.
-Opening in fall 2014, a black box theatre, Second Stage, offers a flexible space for student learning and community engagement.
-More information about theatre facilities and tickets to events can be obtained by calling the ticket office, 217/351-2528 or at www.parkland.edu/theatre.
+The Harold and Jean Miner Theatre, a flexible proscenium theatre with 315 seats, is the performance home for Parkland theatre, choral, and instrumental groups and is also used by community arts organizations, speakers, guest professional artists, and theatre classes.

+Parkland's Second Stage, a black box theatre, offers a flexible space for student learning and community engagement.
+More information about theatre facilities and tickets to events can be obtained by calling the ticket office, 217/351-2528 or at parkland.edu/theatre.